dmanning23/CollectionViewSelectionBug/README.md

-# CollectionViewBugExample
+# CollectionViewSelectionBug
-This is an example of the nested CollectionView bug in .Net Maui
+This is an example of the CollectionView user input bug in .Net Maui